Facilities Administrative Assistant

 Bachelor’s degree preferred; or an equivalent combination of education and experience.

-Minimum 2 years’ prior experience working as an administrative assistant, receptionist and handling payments in a museum or office setting is preferred.
-At least one year of event planning or marketing & customer service experience.
+Minimum 2 years’ prior experience working as an administrative assistant or office receptionist and handling payments in a museum or office setting is preferred.
+At least one year of event coordination or marketing & customer service experience.
 Willingness to learn and apply new skills.
 Ability to multi-task and prioritize.
 Ability to work well under pressure to meet deadlines.
 Excellent organizational skills and be detail oriented.
 Strong proofreading skills with attention to detail and ability to prepare contracts and invoicing for clients.
 Professional phone manner is essential.
 Ability to work in a fast paced team-environment, be a self-starter.
 Demonstrate commitment and flexibility at all times in order to ensure high quality service.
 Ability to adjust and provide appropriate action when unanticipated need arises.
 Familiarity with Little Tokyo Community desired.
 Knowledge of Japanese American history and culture a plus.

 Has excellent communication and negotiation skills.
-Must be able to provide courteous and effective service to co-workers, volunteers and the general public.
-Is able to read, write and comprehend routine reports and correspondence, including safety rules, operating and maintenance instructions, and procedural manuals.
+Must be able to provide courteous and effective service to co-workers, volunteers, and the general public.
+Is able to read, write, and comprehend routine reports and correspondence, including safety rules, operating and maintenance instructions, and procedural manuals.
 Is able to effectively present information in one-on-one and small group format and large group format.

-Is Computer literate, Internet savvy and experienced with MS Office, Google Calendar and Gmail preferred.
+Is Computer literate, Internet savvy, and experienced with MS Office, Google Calendar, and Gmail preferred.
 Knowledge of ESpace calendars and Altru database beneficial.
 Accuracy and attention to detail are essential.

 Ability to calculate figures and amounts such as discounts, interest, proportions, percentages, area, circumference, and volume.
 Ability to apply concepts of basic algebra and geometry.